-Margarita Zafrilla Olayo’s TiLTING VERTICALITIES extents the language of choreographic practices drawn from the artist’s lived experience as a dancer; an spatial meditation in direct relation to other, liberating a pre-linguistic form of knowledge.
-Moving collaboratively the work redefines the unifying act of peaceful engagement through touch.
+Margarita Zafrilla Olayo’s TiLTING VERTICALITIES extents the language of choreographic practices drawn from the artist’s lived experience as a dancer; an spatial meditation in direct relation to others, like in dancing, liberating a pre-linguistic form of knowledge. (*) natural rubber bands produced by the sap and healing qualities from rubber trees; latex.

 Each loop sculpture is the documentation of the performance and becomes an object of the experience that resonates into the future.

 For those who may like to take part actively, it involves a simple movement ‘score’, or instruction, in which to experiment within an artwork and large loop of stretched fabric with another person.
-Holding together and supported by the artwork and fabric, the experience becomes a communication through movement itself – how to stand in touch with the ground, how to balance and rebalancing together and how to play with structural tension, inclinations and orientations, moving and being moved in direct relation to each other and sharing ground.
+Holding together and supported by the artwork and fabric, the experience becomes a communication through movement itself – how to stand while keeping in touch with the ground, how to balance and rebalancing together and how to play with structural tension, inclinations and orientations, moving and being moved in direct relation to each other and sharing ground.

 For those watching, the work offers culptural and poignant images, as the participants negotiate interdependence, harmony, affect and anchoring.